Murder, It Sucks The Air Out Of Living

 b) Adipocere – a waxy, soap-like substance that’s sometimes formed during decomposition.
 Normally caused by moist or damp conditions surrounding the decomposing body.

 D. Insect and animal activity.
 Obviously, insects and animals can and do consume body parts.
-Animals may also scatter human remains, sometimes making the murder scene a bit more difficult to understand, at first look.
+Animals may also scatter human remains, sometimes making the murder scene a bit more difficult to understand at first look.

 E. Scene temperature.
 Note the temperature at the location of the body, and the method used to obtain it.

 F. Description of body temperature.
 Is it warm to the touch?
-Is the flesh cold, or frozen.
+Is the flesh cold, or frozen?

 It is extremely important to preserve the security of the body.
-Remember, the body is more than likely THE most important piece of evidence in a murder case.
+Remember, the body is most likely THE most important piece of evidence in a murder case.
 Investigators should oversee the labeling, packaging, and the removal of the remains by the M.E’s personnel, or EMS, etc. An identification tag should be attached to the body to prevent any mix ups later, at the morgue (yes, this has happened, and on more than one occasion).

 Finally … No, detectives do NOT use thermometers of any type, including rectal thermometers, to check the temperature of a dead body.
 It is not in their job description to do so.
 Yes, I once read the rectal thermometer thing in a book.
 So, no, no, and NO!